dfridovi/sketchpad/README.md

 # sketchpad
-ELE 583 final project: create a demo for Ivan Sutherland's SKETCHPAD, in Java.
+ELE 583 (Spring 2015) final project: create a demo for Ivan Sutherland's SKETCHPAD, in Java.